britishlibrary/peripleo/Social-Preview-Config.md

 ## Preview Image

 This template links to a [generic Peripleo preview image](https://raw.githubusercontent.com/britishlibrary/peripleo-lanc/main/public/peripleo-social-preview.png).
-Replace this with a custom image of your own choice.
-Make sure the image dimensions are at least 1000x500 pixels.
+You can replace this with a custom image of your own choice.
+If you do, make sure the dimensions of your image are at least 1000x500 pixels.